zmeel/Synoloy-cardano-sl/README.md

 apt-get install nano
 </pre>

-Configure and start the SSH server with nohup:
+Configure and start the SSH server with nohup: we need to create a SSH tunnel later on in the process.
+Every time you restart this container you have to restart the SSH server.
 <pre>
 echo 'root:screencast' | chpasswd
 sed -i 's/PermitRootLogin prohibit-password/PermitRootLogin yes/' /etc/ssh/sshd_config